kmdouglass/mm-kmd/Notes/micro-manager_windows_build.md

 - After having installed VS2015 on one machine, I was unable to load the projects defined in `micromanager.sln`.
 I received an error stating that `C:\Program Files (x86)\MSBuild\Microscoft.Cpp\v4.0\Microsoft.Cpp.props` was not found.
 To fix this, I installed the Visual C++ 2010 compiler fix at https://www.microsoft.com/en-us/download/details.aspx?id=4422.
 - You might also receive an **Unknown compiler** warning when building  a project.
 This is because the version of Boost in the 3rdpartypublic repository is quite old and can't be compiled with VS2015.
 See https://stackoverflow.com/questions/47004187/visual-studio-unknown-compiler-version-after-upgrading for more information.
 I downloaded and installed Boost 1.67 msvc-14.0-64 from https://sourceforge.net/projects/boost/files/boost-binaries/1.67.0/.

+## Microsoft Visual Studio 2017

+- VS 2017 is **much** easier to build Micro-Manager in than VS 2015.
+After opening the micromanager.sln file from the GitHub source repository, select the solution in the Solution Explorer (it usually is at the top above all the various subcomponents).
+Then, go to the menu bar and select *Project > Retarget solution*.
+Upgrade to the VS2017 toolset by selecting v141 for the platform toolset.
+To ensure compatibility with older Microsoft Windows versions, I used the Windows 8.1 SDK (not the one corresponding to Windows 10).
+- Ensure that, when Retargeting the solution, that you scroll ALL the way down to the bottom of the window and ensure that **everything** is set to the Windows 8.1 SDK and VS 141 platform toolset.
+It's easy to miss some projects because they're options will lie at the bottom of the scrollable dialog window.

 ## Updating the version of Boost to compile against
 1. Download an updated version of Boost from https://sourceforge.net/projects/boost/files/boost-binaries/.
 Choose a version and the file ending in **msvc-XX.X-64.exe**.
 Here, XX.X refers to the Microsoft Visual Studio Platform Toolset.
 (For example, 14.0 is VS 2015 and 14.1 is VS 2017.)
 2. Install the Boost libraries into a convenient location, such as 3rdpartypublic/boost-versions/boost_<VERSION>